ajxs/yamaha_dx97/README.md

 According to the DX7/9 Service Manual, early model DX9s had the ROM installed on two 2764 series EPROM chips (IC4, and IC5), with later revisions using a single 27128-series EPROM.
 Replacement with a single EPROM chip socket will likely be necessary for installing a new ROM.
 Fortunately most DX9s feature a single socketed ROM chip which makes replacement much simpler.
 The firmware can be flashed to any 27128-series EPROM for installation.

-Note: This ROM is still highly experimental, and is not recommended for everyday use.
-Refer to the *What is the current status of the ROM?* message above.

-**Q: Are you selling programmed EPROM chips, or distributing binaries?**
+**Q: Are you selling programmed EPROM chips?**

-**A:** Not at this point, unfortunately.
-Once the ROM reaches a V1.0 release binaries will be distributed, until then users will need to compile their own binaries, and flash it to an EPROM chip themselves.
+**A:** Not at this point.
+Once the ROM reaches a V1.0 release the possibility of distributing programmed EPROM chips might be reconsidered.
+At this point bugs are still being found and fixed, and the binary is changing too often to consider distributing pre-programmed EPROMs with pre-release versions.
-With regards to selling programmed EPROM chips, this is currently not on the project's roadmap.
-This may be considered in the future, as reliability improves.

 **Q: Will editing of all DX7 parameters be possible from the front-panel?**